SiR-Frazier/Dig-A-Pony/README.md

 Create api-keys.ts file inside of src/app folder of the project.

+Copy and Paste the following inside of the api-keys.ts file:
+    export const masterFirebaseConfig = {
+    apiKey: "XXXX",
+    authDomain: "XXXX",
+    databaseURL: "XXXX",
+    projectId: "XXXX",
+    storageBucket: "XXXX",
+    messagingSenderId: "XXXX"
+    };
-Copy and Paste the following inside of the api-keys.ts file: export var masterFirebaseConfig = { }; (Note: This will serve as a placeholder for the Firebase credentials)
+(Note: This will serve as a placeholder for the Firebase credentials)

 Go to Firebase: https://firebase.google.com/ to acquire Firebase credentials.
 (Note: You may need to create an account)